flutter/website/src/get-started/install/windows/index.md

 Your choice informs which parts of Flutter tooling you configure to run your first Flutter app.
 You can set up additional platforms later.
-If you don’t have a preference, choose mobile.
+If you don't have a preference, choose mobile.

 {% include docs/china-notice.md %}